0marinkec0/VerticalSlices/README.md

-# Clean .NET Web API Solution
+# Newsletter solution with Vertical Slices Arhitecture

-This is .NET Web API solution template with Clean Architecture design which includes out of the box authentication features using .NET Identity Framework.
+This is .NET Web API solution with Vertical Slices Architecture design which includes authentication features using .NET Identity Framework.

-Solution is by clean architecture design divided into:
+Solution is by architecture design divided into:

+- **Application Layer:**
+  -  **Common** folder which uses **Interfaces**, **DTO**'s and **Behaviours**(Validation and Logging)
+  -  **Features** which uses MediatR pattern with CQRS (it is divided into Commands and Queries)

-- Domain Layer
+- **Entities:**
+  - Using code first approach entities are used to create tables in SQL database and they contain business logic regarding each and every entity

-- Application Layer
+- **Infrastructure Layer:**
+  - **Database** used for migrations and contains ApplicationDbContext class
+  - **Repositories** contains all implementation of abstractions in application layer

-- Infrastructure Layer
+- **Shared folder:**
-- REST API (Presentation) Layer
+  - Contains Result class pattern with Error class implementation which are used trough layers